 10. What would be the ideal case for a design?

 c) Using both flattening and factoring

 d) Neither using flattening and nor factoring

-Explanation: Since, factoring will add intermediate node which can reduce speed.
+Explanation: Since factoring will add an intermediate node which can reduce speed.
 On the other hand, the flattening process will increase the speed.
 But, at the same time flattening can increase the area and decrease the fan-out.
 This is completely opposite to factoring which reduces the area and increases the fan-out.

 Sanfoundry Global Education & Learning Series – VHDL.

 To practice all areas of VHDL, here is complete set of 1000+ Multiple Choice Questions and Answers.

 Participate in the Sanfoundry Certification contest to get free Certificate of Merit.
 Join our social networks below and stay updated with latest contests, videos, internships and jobs!